A fragrant mounding thyme, Lime Thyme

 and help brighten up darker corners of the garden.
 In the photo above,

-Lime Thyme fills in under the flowers of gray leaved
+Lime Thyme fills in under the white flowers of gray leaved

 Greek Sage.
 It blooms in the summer